nanorepublica/site/about.md

 ## Experience

+My current role is part of a very small development team at [Founders4Schools](https://founders4schools.org.uk) in which we are continuing to improve the website.
+The mission of Founders4Schools is to improve the career prospects of todays children by connecting them with local Business Leaders to inspire them about business and the world of work.

-I currently work at [Ocado Technology](http://www.ocadotechnology.com) which is the technology division of [Ocado](https://www.ocado.com).
+Previously I worked at [Ocado Technology](http://www.ocadotechnology.com) which is the technology division of [Ocado](https://www.ocado.com).
-I am currently working as part of team to developing new software platforms in span our local development, internal cloud systems, AWS & Google Cloud.
+I was working as part of team to developing new software platforms in span our local development, internal cloud systems, AWS & Google Cloud.
 This is based on Mesos & Marathon with a set of micro-services providing additional functionality allowing developers to declare mult-tier systems in a declarative fashion.
-In the past I have been responsible for automating existing infrastructure systems and developing new ones as part of the Netnix team.
+In the past I have been responsible for automating existing infrastructure systems and developing new ones as part of the Netnix (Network & Unix) team.

-Previously I have worked at [Cotswold Outdoor](https://www.cotswoldoutdoor.com) as a retail sales assistant at the London Covent Garden store, as well as doing various part time jobs at Imperial College London.
+For a year during at Imperial I worked at [Cotswold Outdoor](https://www.cotswoldoutdoor.com) as a retail sales assistant in the London Covent Garden store, as well as doing various part time jobs at Imperial College London.

 During my time at University, I worked in the Imperial College EEE Robotics lab on an autonomous helicopter project.